fbasas/bball-playback/README.md

 - `initGame.ts`: Template and function for initializing a game
 - `nextPlay.ts`: Template and function for generating the next play
-- `lineupAnnouncement.ts`: Template and function for announcing lineups
+- `lineupAnnouncement.ts`: Template and function for announcing lineups using the lineup data service

+#### Game Services (`backend/src/services/game/`)

+The backend includes services for retrieving and processing game data:

+- `getLineupData.ts`: Service for retrieving lineup data from the database, including:
+  - Team information (ID, display name, short name)
+  - Player information (name, position)
+  - Batting order
+  - Starting pitchers
+  - Position mapping (converting position codes to readable position names)

 ### Database Schema